dib-lab/2022-dominating-set-differential-abundance-example/README.md

 ## Future work

-This workflow is currently missing the annotation portion.
-This arm of the workflow will be added soon, and it will be based upon [this snakefile](https://github.com/dib-lab/2020-ibd/blob/master/annotate_metapangenome_species_graphs.snakefile).

-I plan to provide more complete documentation in the future as well.
+I plan to provide more complete documentation in the future.
-In the meantime, many of the rules in Snakefile have docstrings that explain what the rules do, possible implementation trade offs, etc.
+In the meantime, many of the rules in snakefiles have docstrings that explain what the rules do, possible implementation trade offs, etc.

 I also plan to add benchmarking directives to each rule to automatically capture the RAM, CPU, and run time for each step in the workflow.